slide/slide.github.io/_posts/2008-12-18-the-nameless-one.md

 </div>

 <div style="text-align: left;">
   She named this one <b>Dusty Miller</b>; even my daughter calls it that.
 I really love this vehicle.
 It drives VERY well, the features are great (DVD, MP3, headphones for the screen, leather, back-up camera, etc).
 I even love the color of this car.
-It drives smooth&#8230;smoooooooth.
+It drives smooth...smoooooooth.
 It gets pretty good gas mileage, and fits our car seat space needs at this point.
 Lots more room for travel too.
 </div>

 <div style="text-align: left;">
 </div>

 <div style="text-align: left;">
   I NEVER refer to these vehicles by the name that my has given them.
-I say &#8220;the van,&#8221; &#8220;the Lancer,&#8221; &#8220;the Mazda,&#8221; &#8220;the Cavalier,&#8221; etc. Again, I don&#8217;t know what I have against it, perhaps if I were talking to a shrink they might suppose it&#8217;s because I don&#8217;t want to become too attached or something, but who knows.
-Maybe one day, I&#8217;ll give in and name the Lancer, but I don&#8217;t think so.
+I say "the van," "the Lancer," "the Mazda," "the Cavalier," etc. Again, I don't know what I have against it, perhaps if I were talking to a shrink they might suppose it's because I don't want to become too attached or something, but who knows.
+Maybe one day, I'll give in and name the Lancer, but I don't think so.
 </div>

 <div style="text-align: left;">